China’s Lanzhou boy dies during lockdown, ‘secondary disaster’ sparks public outrage – BBC News-breakinglatest.news-Breaking Latest News

 He has been speaking out on Chinese social media about what happened to him and expressed concern for his safety.

-According to Lanzhou local government data, there were 50 new local asymptomatic confirmed new crown cases on Thursday, and there were 9 confirmed cases in Qilihe District, where Tuo Shilei lives.
+According to Lanzhou local government data, there were 50 new local asymptomatic confirmed new crown cases on Thursday, and there were nine confirmed cases in Qilihe District, where Tuo Shilei lives.